EGelphman97/Finite-Element-WiFi-Simulator/README.md

 # Finite-Element-WiFi-Simulator
 ssWFS is a Python program that calculates the steady-state power density of the wifi signal over the downstairs of my house.
-The program solves the inhomogeneous Helmholtz equation with point source and with natural boundary conditions using the finite element method. ssWFS then generates a filled contour plot of the power density.
+The program solves the inhomogeneous two-dimensional vector Helmholtz equation with natural boundary conditions using the finite element method.
+Both circular wave and approximate Dirac Delta function sources are modeled. ssWFS then generates a filled contour plot of the power density.
 The script is configured for automatic documentation generation using Python's built-in command line tools.

-To run the script, simply enter
+To run ssWFS, simply enter

 $ python ssWFS.py